 What is a Catalytic Converter

 When catalytic converters fail it is usually from becoming clogged.
 When the cats become clogged it further restricts exhaust gases and prevents them from leaving the exhaust system.
 This creates more backpressure which sends exhaust gases back into the combustion chamber creating numerous performance related issues and resulting in your car failing emissions inspection.

-This guide will focus on what catalytic converters are, the symptoms of bad or clogged catalytic converters, and how to diagnose and repair bad cats.
+This guide will focus on the signs and symptoms of bad or clogged catalytic converters, and how to diagnose and repair the problem.

+What is a Catalytic Converter